-- (c) ACE SCHOOL OF TOMORROW CERTIFICATES

-A person may be admitted to the Institution for education and training if the person meets the following requirements: - (i) completion of the ACE School of Tomorrow Grade 12 Graduation Certificate, ACE School of Tomorrow NCSC or ACE School of Tomorrow ICCE, and - (ii) successful completion of either: - (ii.i) any one of the current options of quality assurance tests approved by Higher Education South Africa (HESA); or - (ii.ii) the Standardised Assessment Tests for Access and Placement (SATAP) administered by the Institution. .
+- (c) ACE SCHOOL OF TOMORROW CERTIFICATES A person may be admitted to the Institution for education and training if the person meets the following requirements: - (i) completion of the ACE School of Tomorrow Grade 12 Graduation Certificate, ACE School of Tomorrow NCSC or ACE School of Tomorrow ICCE, and Previous (ii) Deleted wef 2019/01. - (iii) Completion of any further tests prescribed by Senate and administered by the Institution which demonstrates a candidate's preparedness for diploma/degree studies. - (iv) ACE School of Tomorrow Candidates who write accredited NSC examinations i.e. DBE or IEB examinations will be admitted in terms of their status of their NSC certificates

-(Amended wef 2012/01)
+(Amended wef 2019/0)